JonathanFrassineti/2D-Ising-Model-simulation/README.md

 - In the file [testing](https://github.com/JonathanFrassineti/Software-Project/blob/master/testing.py) I have tested all the Ising functions to ensure that all of them work properly, using hypothesis testing.

 - In the file [configuration](https://github.com/JonathanFrassineti/Software-Project/blob/master/configuration.py) there are all the definitions of the parameters used in the simulation file, as number of spins per lattice (N*M), temperature intervals and so on.
+I used the library ConfigParser in order to allow my program to use different types of configurations.

 - In the file [simulation](https://github.com/JonathanFrassineti/Software-Project/blob/master/simulation.py) there is the main part of the code, where I have used the functions of ising file in order to calculate the energy and the magnetization of a configuration of spins for a range of temperatures across the critical one ***T<sub>c***, showing a steeply decrease in energy from high temperatures to low ones and a rapidly increase in magnetization, a clear sign of a phase transition.
 In addition there is the calculation of the different states of the configuration of spins for a given temperatrue, lower than ***T<sub>c***, respect to time, which shows that the system coarsens toward the configuration of all spins aligned; then I saved these states in an array to process them in further data analysis.